quidphp/front/README.md

 - *ES5*: All code is compatible with ES5, there is no need for any JavaScript transpiler.
 - *Strict*: All generated files declare *use strict* on the first line.
 - *IE11*: The minimum compatible browser is IE11.
 Older browsers will fail non-gracefully.
-- *Compiling*: The compiling and concatenation of the JS files is done on the PHP side.
+- *Compiling*: The concatenation of the JS files is done on the PHP side.

 ### Overview
-**QuidPHP/Front** contains 98 JavaScript files.
+**QuidPHP/Front** contains 106 JavaScript files.
 Here is an overview:
 - [component](js/component)
     - [absolutePlaceholder.js](js/component/absolutePlaceholder.js) - Script of behaviours for an absolute placeholder component
     - [ajax.js](js/component/ajax.js) - Script to activate ajax with an event on the nodes
     - [ajaxBlock.js](js/component/ajaxBlock.js) - Merges the logic for ajax, block and loading within a component
+    - [ajaxTimeout.js](js/component/ajaxTimeout.js) - Merges the logic for ajax, block, loading and timeout within a component
     - [alert.js](js/component/alert.js) - Component to launch an alert notification when an event is triggered
     - [anchorCorner.js](js/component/anchorCorner.js) - Script of behaviours for an absolute anchorCorner component
     - [backToTop.js](js/component/backToTop.js) - Script for a component which brings back to the top of the page